 Pride month is more than a time for celebration, it is also a continued effort to memorialize the LGBTQ2+ victims of hate crimes; to honor the milestones of Pride throughout history, and to acknowledge that the struggles faced by many LGBTQ2+ members are still present.
 With all that Pride encompasses, celebrating and supporting this community can start with consideration of a few facts about the lived experiences among this population and how they influence mental health.
-As this month comes to a close, it doesn't mean our work is done to support the LGBTQ2+ community.
 Here's what we all need to know about LGBTQ2+ mental health:

 What is minority stress?